Lymphatus/caesium-image-compressor/README.md

 ##### BUILD FROM SOURCE
 1. You need the [Qt5 SDK](https://www.qt.io/download/) installed on you platform.
-2. Compile [libcaesium](https://github.com/Lymphatus/libcaesium) and [exiv2](http://www.exiv2.org/).
-Please refer to their own documentation for detailed instructions for your platform.
+2. Compile [libcaesium](https://github.com/Lymphatus/libcaesium).
+Please refer to its own documentation for detailed instructions for your platform.
 3. Clone the repository using ``` git clone https://github.com/Lymphatus/caesium-image-compressor.git ```.
 If it doesn't work somehow, you can download the latest snapshot [here](https://github.com/Lymphatus/caesium-image-compressor/archive/master.zip).
-4. Open *Cs-133.pro* on Qt Creator and compile it.
+4. Open *caesium-image-compressor.pro* on Qt Creator and compile it.
 It should compile both Caesium and its Updater.
 5. Should be done!

 ----------